vlad-devs/vladdevs-on-webtrotion/README.md

 6. Save the file and commit+merge to the main repo.
 7. The github action by default runs every 8 hours or on commits to the repo.
 This can be modified in `.github/astro.yml` file.
 You can choose any cron duration.

 🥳 And we are done!
 You can access your website on **<username>.github.io** or <username>.github.io/<reponame> depending on what you chose.
-Checkout all [Supported blocks](https://www.notion.so/Supported-blocks-ac44e9c00f744bc0b52c5653ebdbbd8f?pvs=21) but tl;dr all blocks are supported except child databases and child pages.
+Checkout all [Supported blocks](https://nerdymomocat-templates.github.io/webtrotion-astro-notion-cms-website-blog/posts/supported-blocks/) but tl;dr all blocks are supported except child databases and child pages.
+This specific page will show up as insecure because it has a direct HTML injection.

 📝 Remember, the cron schedule is by default set to every 8 hours.
 You can change it to run every 2 hours or if you want to push out a change immediately, you can also [manually run the github action](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) if you are deploying on github.
 The workflow name is “Deploy Github Pages”.

 # Preview